Auburn University Rural Health Initiative

 Replication

-The Initiative team has focused on building a model that can be replicated across the state, realizing that every community is unique.
+The RHI team has focused on building a model that can be replicated across the state, realizing that every community is unique.
 They have adhered to a 4-step process to implement their patient-centered model.

-Additionally, the Initiative team has created a blueprint that includes a task tracker as well as multiple sample documents for reference.
+Additionally, the RHI team has created a blueprint that includes a task tracker as well as multiple sample documents for reference.
 The most important step in this process is building relationships within the community, truly understanding local needs and assets, and building a coalition of partners that includes community leaders, community members, local health providers and university faculty and staff.

 Contact Information